 Or that is cost less than $5 to make??

 Big savings, easy, quick DIY Christmas project for your home.

 And with lots of options….like a red fabric background with silver stars instead, for example.

-Hmm, a teal colored background with silver, or even white, stars would be pretty too. ;)
+Hmm, a teal-colored background with silver, or even white, stars would be really pretty too.